zense/Canvas-Competition/README.md

 # Canvas-Competition

-I have created a shooting game for the submssion in this canvas competition
+I have created a Physics Simulator for the submssion in this canvas competition